Roadblocks or Freedom? Using Boundaries in the Dental Office and Life

 Unhealthy sexual boundaries are assault, jokes, unwanted innuendos, and touching.
 None of these are appropriate in the workplace.
 Setting sexual boundaries can feel very uncomfortable if you are not accustomed to speaking openly about sex.

 In an adult consensual relationship, healthy sexual boundaries are asking for consent, letting your partner know what you desire, and feeling safe to say no or not tonight.
-When unhealthy violations occur, a person may sulk or pout when not getting what they want, lie about past sexual health issues or contraception, criticize their partner about their preferences or fantasies, and tell others about the intimate details of our private experiences.3
+When unhealthy violations occur, a person may sulk or pout when not getting what they want, lie about past sexual health issues or contraception, criticize their partner about their preferences or fantasies, and tell others about the intimate details of their private experiences.3

 When someone pushes sexual limitations in the workplace, it is essential to always speak up.
 This may sound like: